n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 consonants and post-base consonants.
 Each of these special-form consonants must also be tagged (`POS_BELOWBASE_CONSONANT`, `POS_POSTBASE_CONSONANT`, respectively).

+Any pre-base-reordering consonant (such as a pre-base-reodering "Ra") encountered during the base-consonant search must be tagged `POS_POSTBASE_CONSONANT`.

 > Note: Shaping engines may choose any method to identify consonants that
-> have below-base or post-base forms while executing the above
+> have below-base, post-base, or pre-base-reordering forms while
-> algorithm.
-For example, one implementation may choose to maintain a
+> executing the above algorithm.
+For example, one implementation may
-> static table of below-base and post-base consonants to compare against
+> choose to maintain a static table of special-form consonants to
-> the text run.
-Another implementation might examine the active font
+> compare against the text run.
+Another implementation might examine
-> to see if it includes a `blwf` or `pstf` lookup in the GSUB table
+> the active font to see if it includes a `blwf`, `pstf`, or `pref`
-> that affects the consonants encountered in the syllable.
+> lookup in the GSUB table that affects the consonants encountered in
+> the syllable.

 #### 2.2: Matra decomposition ####